Our Office Team

 Annie joined the Board of Trustees in 2019 after volunteering on the Tuesday night soup run for over a year.

-Prior to joining Blacks Solicitors in Leeds, where Annie is currently a Trainee Solicitor, she completed her Dissertation on ‘Homelessness and the effects of laws which may hinder young people’s access to housing’, whilst studying for her Masters at Northumbria University.
+Prior to joining Blacks Solicitors in Leeds, where Annie is currently a Solicitor, she completed her Dissertation on ‘Homelessness and the effects of laws which may hinder young people’s access to housing’, whilst studying for her Masters at Northumbria University.

 Annie also completed a short volunteering placement with Homeless Link in London where she gained a greater understanding of the issues young homeless people face and the different strategies used by charities to help them.